PIC Allotments from a Program Perspective

 PIC Code Chart and Minimum Spending Percentages

-PIC Code | Student/Program Beneficiaries | Minimum % Required to Spend | Other |
+| PIC Code | Student/Program Beneficiaries | Minimum % Required to Spend | Other |

-23 (33 for PK) | Special Education | 55% | For services, programs and materials targeting students identified as having disabilities and served by the SpEd program. |
+| 23 (33 for PK) | Special Education | 55% | For services, programs and materials targeting students identified as having disabilities and served by the SpEd program. |

-37* | Dyslexia | 100% | For cost of screening and assessment for dyslexia |
+| 37 | Dyslexia | 100% | For assessment prior to actual services |

-25 | Bilingual Education | 55% | Supplemental for services to English learners. |
+| 25 (35 for PK) | Bilingual Education/ESL | 55% | Supplemental for services to Emergent Bilinguals.
+New!
+Teacher salary can be included. |

-22 | Career and Technology | 55% | Expanded to include Tech Apps in grades 7-12 |
+| 22 | Career and Technology | 55% | CTE Programs of Study to have CCMR graduates |

 What resources are available for questions about the PIC allotments?

-- For Dyslexia Allotment spending allowability, see the Dyslexia Spending Guidance_Oct 2024 document.
+- For Dyslexia Allotment spending allowability, see the Dyslexia Spending Guidance_Oct 2024

 Other Considerations

-- Supplies and materials should be coded to the program that they primarily serve.
+- Supplies and materials should be coded to the program that they primarily impact.
 For example, phonics materials might be bought and shared by the entire PK program within a campus even though dual language students will be also be using them (PIC 36); however, phonics materials that will only be used by the dual language PK students and are designed for second language acquisition should be coded to PIC 35.

 A deep understanding of the intent and purpose of special program allotments will contribute to a use of funds that truly benefits students in the special programs supported by the additional funding.
 As you review the budget for the current school year and begin planning for the upcoming year, this information should be utilized to assist in the budgeting and coding decisions related to special program PICs.

-Visit the Charter School Community Roundtable, where you can ask questions, get answers and more!
+- Visit the Charter School Community Roundtable, where you can ask questions, get answers and discuss this topic now.